 Vitamin E – Vitamin E is a natural antioxidant and helps combat the effects of ultraviolet rays, making it the choice treatment for hyperpigmentation.
 Remove the content of about 3 capsules and mix in a few drops of castor oil.
 Apply this mix to the affected area and leave overnight, washing it off the next morning.
 Another effective method is a face mask – combine Fuller’s earth, papaya paste and the contents of two vitamin E capsules.
 Apply to the affected areas and wash off with lukewarm water, once dry.

-Guest Author Bio: Dr. Aman Dua, Co-Founder & Managing Director at AK Clinics has over 14 years of clinical and teaching experience in the fields of Dermatology and Hair Transplant.
-You can find out more about Dr. Dua and her work on her official page at AK Clinics or on Linkedin.
+Dr. Aman Dua, Co-Founder & Managing Director at AK Clinics has over 14 years of clinical and teaching experience in the fields of Dermatology and Hair Transplant.